70+ recipes both kids and adults will love + tips on how to avoid processed foods.

 My Hormone Action Plan

-- I need to address my low progesterone levels.
+1. I need to address my low progesterone levels.
 I talked to Dr. Larson about using essential oils as part of my treatment plan, and he was completely supportive of it.
 I use a natural progesterone serum called Progessence Plus from Young Living, made with wild yam and vitamin E, as well as Frankincense, Bergamot and Peppermint essential oils.
+I dab Progessence Plus (find out where to buy here) on my wrists and rub on my neck 2-3 times a day.
+It’s been over a month and so far I’ve definitely noticed my irritability has improved.

-- I need to address my unpredictable menstrual cycle.
-Dr. Larson recommended Chaste Tree (Vitex) by Pure Encapsulations.
+2. I need to address my unpredictable menstrual cycle.
+Dr. Larson recommended Chaste Tree (Vitex).
 Chaste tree is a natural supplement associated with promoting healthy menstrual luteal phase length and menstrual regularity.
+I’ve been taking it for a month, so it’s too early to tell if my cycle has regulated but I’ll report back soon.

 Do you think your hormones are out of whack?
 You can do something about it.
 Get your hormones tested with the at-home lab test from Pure Prescriptions.
 It’s great for both men and women.
 Don’t Mess with Mama readers get 25% off any lab test with coupon code TBBLOG.